 Clay Masks: Multi-Masking and Targeted Application For Combination Facial Skin

-We have all learned that our facial skin has different zones in which the skin can vary in thickness, texture, pore size and the number of oil-producing glands.
+We have all learned that our facial skin has different zones in which the skin can vary in thickness, texture, pore size, and number of oil-producing glands.

 Not surprisingly, each of these zones may have very different needs and require individual attention.